Do I Need A Permit for My Project?

 If you are adding a bedroom, you will also need to provide us with a copy of your sanitary permit showing how many bedrooms your septic is rated for.

-If adding a bedroom puts you over your septic rating, you will need to obtain an Occupancy affidavit and provide us with a copy of that.
-You can obtain either from County in which the work is being done.
+If adding a bedroom puts you over your septic rating, you will need to obtain an Occupancy affidavit from the County in which the project is located.

 CSM (Certified Survey Map) or Plat Map showing setbacks